Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 felony under the Cannabis Control Act, the Illinois Controlled Substances Act, the Methamphetamine Control and Community Protection Act,

 or Chapter 4 of the Illinois Vehicle Code, pursuant to Section 5 of the

 Criminal Identification Act.
 Information reported to the Department pursuant

 to this Section may be maintained with records that the Department files

 pursuant to Section 2.1 of the Criminal Identification Act.
 Nothing in this

 Act prohibits a law enforcement agency from fingerprinting a minor taken into

-custody or arrested before his or her 18th birthday for an offense other than
+custody or arrested before the minor's 18th birthday for an offense other than

 those listed in this paragraph (2).

 (C) The records of law enforcement officers, or of an independent agency created by ordinance and charged by a unit of local government with the duty of investigating the conduct of law enforcement officers, concerning all minors under